hwuiwon/hwuiwon.github.io/_posts/2020-03-22-programmers-mysql-missing-record.md

-This is a MySQL coding problem from programmers.co.kr.
+MySQL coding problem from programmers.co.kr
 <br>
 There is `ANIMAL_INS` table that has structure shown below
 <br>